 "I'm an electronics technician.
 Like my father before me."

-Manny Heffley, the baby of the Heffley family from Diary of a Wimpy Kid.
-(Manny is three years old, Greg is around eleven to thirteen, while Rodrick is implied to be in between fifteen to seventeen.)
+- Manny Heffley, the baby of the Heffley family from Diary of a Wimpy Kid.
+(Manny is three years old, Greg is around eleven to thirteen, and Rodrick is implied to be between fifteen and seventeen.)
 Manny is allowed to do all sorts of stuff like bring toys to church, call his brothers names, throw fits to get his way, and crawl out of bed at night and stay up.
-Greg states that when he was Manny's age, he had none of that.
+Greg states that when he was Manny's age, he had none of that, as his family was in a weaker financial state at the time.
 The Parental Favoritism also spreads to the extended family.
 (Manny is given far more presents for Christmas and more stuff that he wants, Greg is given stuff like books of Algebra or deodorant.)
 The only in-focus grandmother is particularly bad, as she claims to like all of her grandchildren equally but her fridge is practically wallpapered in pictures of Manny.
 Also, Manny hardly ever receives punishment for his actions, even when he steals supplies and leaves his family for dead during a blizzard.

 "Gregory's my favorite!"

-Livia justified her actions by pointing out how disastrous Augustus's Parental Favoritism was: by favouring Marcellus over Agrippa, and Lucius, Gaius and later Germanicus against Tiberius, he risked civil war in Rome after his death.
+- Livia justified her actions by pointing out how disastrous Augustus's Parental Favoritism was: by favoring Marcellus over Agrippa, and Lucius, Gaius and later Germanicus against Tiberius, he risked civil war in Rome after his death.

-A major theme in East of Eden, due to the running Cain and Abel parallel.
+- A major theme in East of Eden, due to the running Cain and Abel parallel.
 It happens first with Cyrus Trask, his unfavorite eldest son Charles, and the favorite, Adam.
-Thanks to Generation Xerox, things go pretty much the same way with Adam's twin sons, Cal and Aaron.
+Thanks to Generation Xerox, things go the same way with Adam's twin sons, Cal and Aaron.